What is radiotherapy?

 Difficulty swallowing

-• pain or discomfort when you swallow
+• difficulty swallowing or pain when you swallow

 Tiredness